 - Visual Effects of Awesome: The effects used for Hell, Station and the robotic Bill and Ted duplicates (both good and evil) still hold up well by today's standards.

-- What Do You Mean, It's for Kids?: While the first movie is a lighthearted, family-friendly Totally Radical comedy with only one dramatic moment (when Bill appears to be killed), the sequel adds scary scenes, gross-out humor, Disney Death, alcohol, more profanity, and more sexual dialogue and incest references.
+- What Do You Mean, It's for Kids?: While the first movie is a lighthearted, family-friendly Totally Radical comedy with only one dramatic moment (when Bill appears to be killed), the sequel adds scary scenes (including the heroes being banished to hell, a nightmarish depiction of Hell and three Ironic Hell scenarios involving a unnaturally human like Easter Bunny and a warped parody of a grandmother), gross-out humor, a Disney Death that sticks for the majority of the film done in cold blooded murder, alcohol, more profanity, and more sexual dialogue and incest references.
 As a result, the target audience of the sequel skews older than the first.
 Perhaps the filmmakers anticipated that fans of the original film would have aged two years since the previous film came out.

 YMMV / Bill & Ted's Bogus Journey